dgraph-io/dgraph/wiki/content/deploy/index.md

 #### Other shared options with Live and Bulk Loader

 `--files or -f`: Location of *.rdf(.gz) or *.json(.gz) file(s) to load.
 It can load multiple files in a given path.
-You can use dot path `-f .` or `-f ./path` to define current location in unix systems.
+If the path is a directory, then all files ending in .rdf, .rdf.gz, .json, and .json.gz will be loaded.

-`--format`: Specify file format (rdf or json) instead of getting it from filename.
-If you need to define a strict format manually.
+`--format`: Specify file format (rdf or json) instead of getting it from filenames.
+This is useful if you need to define a strict format manually.

-`--new_uids`: Ignore UIDs in load files and assign new ones.
-In Bulk Loader this option has a different propose from Live Loader.
-In Bulk it servers only to remap the UIDs.
+`--new_uids`: Assign new UIDs instead of using the UIDs in the data files.

 #### Tuning & monitoring